nplan/gym-line-follower/README.md

 physics simulation.
 Gym-Line-Follower is fast and customizable.
 It currently supports differential drive robots.

-The line is represented by points inside a field of view window in front of the follower robot, as it would be seen by a forward facing camera on board.
-Rendering of a point of view camera image is supported.
+Observation can either be a point sequence representing line in front of the robot or a robot point of view camera image.

 <img src="media/line_representation.png" width="450">
 Left: Track with progress marked green, Right: Camera field of view (magenta) with line representation